The USA's Women's Equality Day provides an important platform for change

 Black women continued to raise concerns about their unequal access to the franchise in the years after the 19th Amendment was ratified.

-"For Black women, our right to vote is only secured with the passage of the Voting Rights Act of 1965," says Valethia Watkins, an associate professor of Africana studies at Howard University.
+"For Black women, our right to vote is only secured with the passage of the Voting Rights Act of 1965," said Valethia Watkins, an associate professor of Africana studies at Howard University.
 "Black women have only had the legal protected vote for half the time of some other women."

 Susan B. Anthony, a social reformer for women's suffrage